“The day o’ reckoning will soon be upon us. Heed these words sinners and repent! Death is coming… death!”

 “Come in, my dear.”
 He stepped aside allowing her space to enter.
 “This is wonderful, wonderful.”

 Ann followed him through the narrow dark hall to the kitchen, still mumbling “wonderful” under his breath.
 The kitchen in contrast was large and bright, with large patio doors that looked onto a lovely, if somewhat steep garden.
-It was a large kitchen, oldie-worlde, with exposed beams and a worn flagstone floor.
+On entering it, Ann stepped into a bygone age, being oldie-worlde in style, with exposed beams and a worn flagstone floor.
 Shining copper pots and pans hung from hooks on a pulley, and in the corner sat an old, black range cooker that looked original, not a modern replica.
 Beside it, a Belfast sink sat on a pedestal, with a wringer still attached to the draining board, and along the opposite wall, a large wooden dresser displayed the family crockery.
-But the centrepiecewas a huge, dark-stained oak table with benches at either side that could easily seat a dozen people, or more.
+However, the centrepiece was a huge, dark-stained oak table with benches at either side that could easily seat a dozen people, or more.
 Apart from the patio doors, the entire kitchen looked like it could be a in a museum, with little having changed in over a century.

 “We’ve always hoped that one day you’d return.
-Let me look at you,” said Padraig taking a step back.
+Let me look at you,” said Padraig stepping back.
 “You resemble your mother, but your eyes are a much brighter green and your hair… well she had black hair like coal, and you are so fair.”